Naani: Reception

 Jeevi of Idlebrain.com rated the film two out of five, writing, "the movie suffers from artificialness and [a] bad script."
 A critic from Sify wrote that "The film has far too many double entendres and crude gags" and added that "One wonders if the film is from the sane S.J.Suryah who made a wholesome entertainer like Kushi".
 A critic from IANS rated the film two-and-a-half out of five and wrote that "It is interesting fare for viewers who crave for different movies.
 Unfortunately, the Telugu audience has rarely patronised films with non-heroes or anti-heroes".
-A critic from Full Hyderabad wrote that "Overall, Naani has the half-baked feel of a shabby music video.
-The tale is definitely told, but it lacks a lot of character".
 The Tamil version performed well, while the Telugu version was not as strong commercially.